valentine/docs.hackerspace.sg/docs/handbook/faq.md

 ## I'd like to visit Hackerspace.
 Do I need to make an appointment?

 No. Just drop by.
 There are usually people around between noon and midnight.
+Your best bet is during [Hackerspace Hours](https://hackerspace.sg/events) (Tue & Thu, 7–11pm) or on a First Tuesday open night.

 If you want to get your time and money's worth, come when an event is taking place.
-Check the [calendar](/calendar).
+Check the [calendar](https://hackerspace.sg/events).

 ## Do you guys, like, break into websites and steal passwords and Bitcoins and stuff?